ChrisWhealy/DistributedSystemNotes/Lecture 16.md

 We have already stated that for a consensus algorithm running in a distributed system where failures are possible, it is impossible to implement all three properties.
 This is known as the [FLP Result](./papers/FLP.pdf).

-Therefore, all consensus algorithms must compromise on one these properties, and Paxos compromises on the termination property &mdash; which risks cases where nontermination could occur.
+Therefore, all consensus algorithms must compromise on one these properties, and Paxos compromises on the termination property &mdash; which risks cases where non-termination could occur.

 So, what kind of situation would lead to non-termination?

-Simply put, the Paxos algorithm will not terminate in cases where multiple proposers content with each other for the proposed value.
+Simply put, the Paxos algorithm will not terminate in cases where multiple proposers contend with each other for the proposed value.

 Consider this sequence of events: